groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/visio-merging/how-to-merge-vsdx-files/_index.md

 ---
-title: How to Merge VSDX Files with GroupDocs.Merger for .NET
+title: How to Merge VSDX Files
-linktitle: How to Merge VSDX Files with GroupDocs.Merger for .NET
+linktitle: How to Merge VSDX Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge VSDX files programmatically using GroupDocs.Merger for .NET.
 This tutorial provides step-by-step instructions with code samples.
 type: docs